vigikaran/google-dfp-javascript/README.md

 # google-dfp-javascript
-Best practice for adding google dfp in your website, Implementing tags on pages with infinite contents ,Implementing tags for lazy loading Refreshing specific ad slots ,
+Best practice for adding google dfp in your website, Implementing tags on pages with infinite contents ,Implementing tags for lazy loading Refreshing specific ad slots , Implementing tags for responsive design